-On Ash Wednesday we acknowledge that there is no pointing at other people, or groups, or nations as being uniquely evil and in need of repentance.
+Ash Wednesday – On Ash Wednesday we acknowledge that there is no pointing at other people, or groups, or nations as being uniquely evil and in need of repentance.
 Gathered as the church on this Ash Wednesday we declare the honest truth about ourselves.
 “Be merciful, O Lord, for we have sinned.”
 Today we are all

 “Why is it that we could not expel the demon?
 This kind you can drive out only by prayer.”
 Unless we maintain contact with God, we lose vitality and humility.
 Ministry based on a foundation of prayerful solitude provides a great balance in life.

 Seventh Sunday in Ordinary Time – I think Jesus is talking about loving the people we must live with, and work with, and rub shoulders with day after day.
 Some of these people can be very unpleasant, unkind, and unfair.
 They say things we don’t like.
 They take us for granted.
 They show no appreciation

 Chair of St. Peter – Perhaps some of the diversity we find in the church today is prefigured in the work of St. Peter and St. Paul.
 They dealt with diversity of opinion in their day and we find the same situation today.
 The important thing is to find the truth in God.
 It is

 St. Peter Damian – The Cross reveals the true nature of sin, it unveils the power of sacrificial goodness and it challenges what we have taken for granted.
 The church cannot face this world as Peter originally had in mind.
 The cross is at the center of our faith.
 What are we going to do